microsoft/vscode/CONTRIBUTING.md

 # Contributing to VS Code

-Welcome, and thank you for your interest in contributing to VS Code!
+Welcome, and thank you for your interest in contributing to Visual Studio Code!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.

 ## Asking Questions

-Have a question?
+Do you have a question?
 Rather than opening an issue, please ask away on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) using the tag `vscode`.

 The active community will be eager to assist you.
 Your well-worded question will serve as a resource to others searching for help.

 ## Providing Feedback

-Your comments and feedback are welcome, and the development team is available via a handful of different channels.
+Your comments and feedback are welcome, and our development team is available via a handful of different channels.

 See the [Feedback Channels](https://github.com/Microsoft/vscode/wiki/Feedback-Channels) wiki page for details on how to share your thoughts.